hedtke/SequenceTrimming/README.md

 ## INPUT FORMAT
-If the input file is a FASTQ file, use the switch `--fastq` and give a shift for the ASCII-Char -> Integer tranformation.
+If the input file is a FASTQ file, use the switch `--fastq` and give a shift for the ASCII-Char -> Integer transformation.
 Use the threshold to say what qualities are "good" and "bad": Let *t* be the threshold, *s* be the shift, *c* a char ASCII score and *I(c)* the ASCII index of *c*.
 We say that *c* is "bad" (a "0") if *I(c)-s<t*.
 Otherwise it is good ("1").